 What do you get from a membership organisation?
 Well, it’s a great way to show potential employers that you are continually developing your skills and keeping up to date as the industry moves forward.
 You can network, ask for advice or even join a mentorship program.

-IOSH or NEBOSH Membership
+IOSH or NEBOSH Membership?

-Currently, IOSH seems to have more members, and although job roles often ask for membership to a health and safety body, they commonly mention IOSH membership specifically.
+Currently, IOSH have more members, and although job roles often ask for membership to a health and safety body, they commonly mention IOSH membership specifically.
 So keep that in mind when choosing.
 It’d be fair to assume that most individuals with diplomas are probably members of NEBOSH Alumni and IOSH.

 So should I get a NEBOSH or IOSH qualification?

 The popular IOSH Working and IOSH Managing Safely courses are perfect if your primary role is not health and safety; they also apply to any industry.
-Often companies put their staff on these courses to help improve the health and safety culture of their workplace, particularly managers and the Managing Safely course.
+Often companies put their staff on these courses to help improve the health and safety culture of their workplace, particularly managers on the IOSH Managing Safely course.

 It’s a great way to give your managers the knowledge they need to keep staff safe, what they are responsible for, and how to make improvements.
 Without boring them with the information they won’t need as health and safety is not the core part of their role.